jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Health and economic impacts of extreme heat 🌡 [2021-]
 -------------------

-*As part of PhD in data science and environmental health at INRS and my fellowship in artificial intelligence at INSPQ.*
+*As part of my PhD in data science and environmental health at INRS and my fellowship in artificial intelligence at INSPQ.*

 - Health impacts of extreme heat with machine learning models
 - Modelling the health costs of extreme heat in the province of Quebec